Drifting by car, an adrenaline-pumping maneuver for true professionals

 What's in the Duomo of Monza

-Beyond its indisputable overall beauty, however, the Cathedral houses some “precious pieces”, true masterpieces of history, art and culture that deserve a separate mention.
-These are, in particular, the frescoes of the Teodolinda Chapel and the tree of life, the Museum and the Treasury, the Iron Crown and the bell tower.
+Beyond its unquestionable overall beauty, however, the Duomo houses some “precious pieces”, true masterpieces of history, art and culture that deserve a special mention.
+These are, in particular, the frescoes of the Chapel of Theodolinda and the Tree of Life, the Museum and the Treasury, the Iron Crown and the bell tower.

 The frescoes of the Teodolinda Chapel

 As mentioned, the frescoes are numerous and beautiful.
 Among all, those signed by the Zavattari stand out, which adorn the Chapel of Teodolinda , which houses the iron crown and the remains of the beloved queen of the Lombards.
 It is a pictorial cycle that shines with its golds and bright colors .
-The story that unfolds throughout the various paintings is that of Theodolinda's life, whose conversion to Christianity was a vehicle for the consequent conversion of her people.
+The story that unfolds throughout the various paintings is that of the life of Teodolinda, whose conversion to Christianity was the vehicle for the subsequent conversion of her people.

 The tree of Life

-The one depicting the Tree of Life is another of the valuable frescoes that adorn the interiors of the Duomo of Monza.
-It is located on the right transept and is the work of Giuseppe Meda and Giuseppe Arcimboldo , who began to paint it in 1556.
+The one depicting the Tree of Life is another of the valuable frescoes that decorate the interior of the Monza Cathedral.
+It is located in the right transept and is the work of Giuseppe Meda and Giuseppe Arcimboldo , who began painting it in 1556.

 The Museum and Treasury of the Monza Cathedral

-The Museum and Treasury of the Monza Cathedral is a treasure chest that holds a priceless heritage of works of art and relics.
+The Museum and Treasury of the Cathedral of Monza is a treasure chest that holds a priceless heritage of works of art and relics.
 Overall, the assets that make up this heritage make it possible to reconstruct, step by step, the entire history of the Basilica, from 1300 to 1900.
 Among other things, the Cross and Crown of Theodolinda , the Cross of Agilulf , the Diptych of King David and St. Gregory and the Reliquary of the tooth of St. John the Baptist are part of the Treasury.
-The seat of the Museum is located just below the Duomo.
+The Museum is located right under the Cathedral.

 The Iron Crown

-The spearhead of the Monza Cathedral Treasury, however, is undoubtedly the Iron Crown .
+The jewel in the crown of the Monza Cathedral Treasury, however, is undoubtedly the Iron Crown .
 It is a prestigious find, because for centuries it has served to crown many kings.
-The origins of this precious object are unknown; according to the most accredited theses, the Iron Crown would be datable between 450 and 500 AD.
-Currently, it is kept in the altar of the Teodolinda Chapel .
+The origins of this precious object are unknown; according to the most accredited theories, the Iron Crown can be dated between 450 and 500 AD.
+Currently, it is kept in the altar of the Chapel of Teodolinda .

 corona ferrea monza